magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_data_source.md

 ## Overview
-Magento provides a component that is designed to interact with data in your component.
-Many of the core UI Components use this DataSource component.
-Many UI components also require that this component is included.
+Magento provides the DataSource object, which is designed to interact with data in your UI component.
+Many of the core UI components use this DataSource component.
+Many UI components require that this object is included.
 However, there are specific requirements it has in order for it to work correctly.

 In this topic, we will explain how to take advantage of the powerful functionality of the data provider in a UI Component.